 - Bánh Cống, Cong cake

 The best Banh Cong is said to found in Dai Tam commune, My Xuyen district, Soc Trang province.
 The cake is also a Khmer food.
-Banh Cong has a shape of a cupcake, with height of 6cm, brown crust and a fried shrimp on top, served with sauce and herbs.
+Banh Cong has a shape of a cupcake, with a height of 6cm, brown crust and a fried shrimp on top, served with sauce and herbs.
 The inside contains steamed green beans and minced meat.
 Cong cake now can be found in any city of Mekong Delta and is one of the most famous cakes of the region.
 You only have to pay 10,000VND for each cake.

 - Bánh Xèo, Sizzling pancake